Part 1: Port Villa & Efate Island (2 Days)

 Traditional Lunch At Taka Village

 The highlight of this road trip was no doubt the lunch stop at Taka Village.
-Look for the easy to miss sign and drive on the unsealed path towards the beach.
+Look for the easy to miss the sign and drive on the unsealed path towards the beach.
 Aim to get here around noon when a delicious beachside buffet lunch is served.

 As you’re feasting away on local dishes, you’ll be serenaded by locals welcoming you to Vanuatu!